raheelsiddiqi2013/TensorFlow-Tutorials-by-Dr-Raheel/README.md

-# A Simple 2-layer fully connected neural-network
+# TensorFlow Tutorials by Dr Raheel Siddiqi

-This Jupyter notebook implements a simple fully connected neural network with only 2 layers.
+Hello and Welcome to my tutorial series on building artificial neural nets using TensorFlow.
 The implementation is done using TensorFlow 1.8 and Python 3.6.3.